Stop! Your Lease Extension in Llanharan Could Be FREE

 If you are facing a significant premium because your lease in Llanharan has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Why you should start your Llanharan lease extension
+Why you should commence your Llanharan lease extension

 Increase your lease and increase your Llanharan property value

-Llanharan property with a lease extension has roughly the same value as a freehold
+Llanharan property with a lease extension is almost the same value as a freehold

-It is generally accepted that a residential leasehold with in excess of one hundred years remaining is worth roughly the same as a freehold.
-Where an further 90 years added to any lease with more than 45 years left, the premises will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with more than 100 years remaining is worth approximately the equivalent as a freehold.
+Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.

 Lender Requirement